 We are acquiring NTGH for a cash purchase price of approximately \$475 million, which is net of cash acquired and includes debt to be repaid, as more fully described under "The Acquisition."
-Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 3,955,000 shares of our commor stock for proceeds of \$200 million.
+Concurrently with this offering, we are offering, by means of a separate prospectus supplement, 4,200,000 shares of our commor stock for proceeds of \$202 million.
 In addition, in connection with the NTGH acquisition, we will enter into a new \$625 million senior secured credit facility consisting of a five-year term loan and a three-year revolving credit facility.
 See "Description of Our Other Indebtedness."
-We expect this offering to close concurrently with, but this offering is not conditioned upon, the common stock offering, our new senior secured credit facility and the NTGH acquisition.
+We expect this offering to close concurrently with, but this offering is not conditioned upon, the common stock offering, our new senior secured credit facility and the NTGH acquisition on December 29, 2003.

-We will use all of the proceeds from this offering to redeem our outstanding senior notes.
+We will use all of the proceeds from this offering to redeem our outstanding senior notes and to repay amounts outstanding under our existing credit facility.
 We intend to use the proceeds from the common stock offering, together with borrowings under our new senior secured credit facility, to pay for the NTGH acquisition and the cash portion of the DAP Technologies acquisition, repay our existing credit facility and pay related fees and expenses.
-In addition to paying \$7.5 million in cash in connection with the DAP Technologies acquisition, we also intend to issue 34,000 shares of our common stock.
+In addition to paying \$7.5 million to complete the DAP Technologies acquisition, we expect to issue 34,000 shares of our common stock.
 In this prospectus supplement, we refer to all of the foregoing transactions as the "Transactions."